Skip to content

 Warning

-The main fallback profile (default) is not intended to be used by priviligied program or service.
-Such programs must have they dedicaded profile and would break otherwise.
+The main fallback profile (default) is not intended to be used by privileged program or service.
+Such programs must have they dedicated profile and would break otherwise.

 Additionally, special user access can be setup using PAM rules set such as a random shell interactively opened (as user or as root).